alexgo-io/alexlab-doc/docs/product-features/surge/faqs.md

 <details>
 <summary>How do I participate in ALEX Surge?</summary>

-You can participate in ALEX Surge in two ways:
+You can participate in ALEX Surge in several ways:

 1. **As a Pool Registrant**: If you are a project owner or community member, you can register a liquidity pool to compete for `$ALEX` rewards.
 Once registered, users can vote for your pool, and liquidity providers can stake LP tokens in it.
 You may also donate voter rewards to attract more votes.
 2. **As a Liquidity Provider (LP)**: Provide liquidity to a pool and stake your LP tokens in Surge to earn `$ALEX` rewards.
 The more LP tokens you stake, the larger your share of the rewards.
-3. **As a Voter**: Use your `ALEX` or `LiALEX` tokens to vote for your preferred pools.
+3. **As a Voter**: Use your `$ALEX` or `$LiALEX` tokens to vote for your preferred pools.
 Pools with more votes receive a larger share of the `$ALEX` rewards.
-Some pools may also offer Voter Rewards, which are additional incentives for users who vote for them.
+Additionally, some pools offer **Voter Rewards**, which are extra incentives donated by the pool registrants to attract votes.
+By voting for these pools, you can earn a proportional share of the Voter Rewards allocated to that pool.
+4. **By Promoting Your Pool on Social Media**: If you have a registered pool, you can increase its visibility by engaging with the ALEX community on **Twitter/X**.
+Pools with higher engagement may receive more votes from the ALEX Lab Foundation.

 </details>